Maisie McDaniel Feature (active

 Capitol, and Dickie Rock and the Miami.

-decided it was time for Maisie to hit the showband circuit.
-She
+decided it was time for Maisie to front a bigger band and she was

-was to front the new Nevada showband, who had achieved only moderate
+drafted as lead singer with the newly named Nevada showband, who had achieved only moderate

-success with Brian O'Brien as their lead singer.
-On St. Stephen's
+success with Brian O'Brien as their lead singer and previously been

 Night, 1964, the band debuted in the Premier Ballroom in Thurles, Co.